petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-Using Calkit or a similar workflow like that of [showyourwork](https://show-your.work), outer and inner loop iterations can be worked on in the same tool e.g., VS Code, reducing context switching costs.
+Using Calkit or a similar workflow like that of [showyourwork](https://show-your.work), one can work on both outer and inner loop iterations in a single interface, e.g., VS Code, reducing context switching costs.